IBS-C vs Motility Disorders: When Fiber Makes You Worse

 What it shows: Anatomical problems (rectocele, enterocele, intussusception) and functional issues with emptying.

-Why it matters: Structural problems may need different interventions than pure motility issues.
+Clinical use: Structural problems may need different interventions than pure motility issues.

 What it is: Pressure-sensing tubes placed in the colon measure contractions over 24 hours or longer.